dlb007/David-starter-academic-NEW/content/authors/admin/_index.md

 - Visitors
 ---

 David Bailey is researcher and PhD Student toward digital media in relation to Texts and Technology at the University of Central Florida.
-His research interests include digital media, mobile filmmaking and programmable storytelling.
+His research interests include digital media, mobile filmmaking and programmable remote direction in storytelling.
 He leads the way on academic digital filmmaking formats, which develops self-reconfiguring capture, systems of self-organizing digital video, and mobile device interplay.